 The NYPD officially banned chokeholds in 1993 in response to growing concern at the time for those who died in police custody.
 Despite the ban, however, complaints about the use of chokeholds by the NYPD have continued to rise over the years, especially in predominantly black neighborhoods.
 The current NYPD Patrol Guide clearly states that chokeholds are prohibited: At the scene of a police incident, many members of the service may be present and some members may not be directly involved in taking police actions.

 However, this does not relieve any member present of the obligation to ensure that the requirements of the law and Department regulations are complied with.
-According to Inspector General Philip Eure, it is not uncommon for a New York City police officer to employ a chokehold as a “first act” against a suspect who offers just verbal resistance to police actions.
 Anti-terror bill to focus on preventive arrests; possible border laws.
 The government plans to table an anti-terrorism bill as soon as late January that will likely include preventive arrests to thwart suspected terrorist acts.

 The government has also hinted at laws concerning border security, but not in specific detail.
 Prime Minister Stephen Harper said last Thursday a new bill is coming soon, which would likely contain “additional powers to make sure that our security agencies have the range of tools available to them to identify potential terror threats and to take arrests and other actions — detention and arrests and other actions — where necessary.”
 Harper said to expect legislation soon after Parliament returns Jan.
 26. “I anticipate that we will be moving forward very early in the new session,” he said.
 Since the Oct.
 22 shooting, Public Safety Minister Steven Blaney has repeatedly said his government was contemplating laws to allow preventive arrests.
 NYPD's Work Stoppage Backfire: Arrest Rates Plummet At No Cost to Public Safety.
 Members of the New York Police Department are currently engaged in a nonviolent campaign against New York City officials.

 MySpace mischief-maker Samy Kamkar has released a super-creepy keystroke logger for Microsoft wireless keyboards cunningly hidden in what appears to be a rather cheap, but functioning USB wall charger.
 The stealthy Arduino-based device, dubbed "KeySweeper", looks and functions just like a generic USB mobile charger, but actually sniffs, decrypts, logs, and reports back all keystrokes from a Microsoft wireless keyboard.
+"KeySweeper is a stealthy Ardunio-based device camouflaged as a wall charger that wirelessly sniffs, decrypts, logs and reports-back all keystrokes from any Microsoft wireless keyboard in the vicinity," Kamkar said.
+The security researcher has also released instructions on how to build the USB wall charger online and surprisinglyits is cheap to build and quite capable.
 Schrodinger's Carrier: AT&T Is/Is Not A Common Carrier Depending On Who's Looking For What Reason.